zmoon/screen3/README.md

 ### SCREEN3

-The `screen3` Python package does not include the SCREEN3 model itself.
+The `screen3` Python installation via `pip` does not include the SCREEN3 model itself.
 To download it (into `./src/`), you can use (within Python):
 ```python
 import screen3